joachimbrand/Rimu.jl/docs/src/mpi.md

 ## Threaded operations and reductions

-When using functions that take anonymous functions, such as `map(!)`, `sum`, or `mapreduce`, it is important that the anonymous functions passed to then do not perform any MPI-reducing operations (`length`, `norm`, `sum`, etc.).
+When using functions that take anonymous functions, such as `map(!)`, `sum`, or `mapreduce`, it is important that the anonymous functions passed to them do not perform any MPI-reducing operations (`length`, `norm`, `sum`, etc.).
 These anonymous functions are executed on multiple threads and initiating MPI communication from multiple threads may cause issues.

 As an example, suppose we want to scale a vector by its length by using `map!`.
 The correct way to write this code is as